Jutho/TNSchool2018/README.md

 # Uniform MPS, VUMPS and fixed points of MPO transfer matrices

 1. Complete the routines in mps.jl, look for "TODO" comments in the code.
+2. Compute the internal energy, free energy and entropy of the Ising model
+3. Experiment with different temperatures below and above the critical point
+4. Challenge: can you also compute the magnetization?